trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### CME Event ContractsCopy Location

-CME event contracts let you trade your view on whether the price of key  futures markets will move up or down by the end of each day’s trading  session.
+CME event contracts let you trade your view on whether the price of key  futures markets will move up or down by the end of each dayÃ¢â‚¬â„¢s trading  session.

 Each contract pays USD 100.00 at expiry if expiring  in-the-money, and your max profit per contract is USD 100.00 minus the  premium you paid to purchase the contract (plus fees and commissions).
 CME event contracts are quoted in USD 1.00 increments.